MichaIng/DietPi-Docs/docs/dietpi_sbc.md

 </div>

 ## Sparky SBC
 Sparky Single Board Computer (SBC) is a credit card-sized board that can be used as a standalone computer, in electronics projects, games, and also in many other applications.
 A true open hardware, community-supported embedded computer for developers and hobbyists.
 The Sparky SBC has all the functionality of a basic computer.
-For more details visit [Allo.com - SparkySBC](https://www.allo.com/sparky/sparky-sbc.html) website.
+For more details visit [Allo.com - Sparky SBC](https://www.allo.com/sparky/sparky-sbc.html) website.

 <div class="md-typeset__table">
     <table>